-An interesting point to note is that Campbell himself has followed a “99% vegan” diet since around 1990, but does not identify himself as a vegetarian or vegan.
+An interesting point to note is that Campbell himself has followed a “99% vegan” diet since around 1990.
+However, despite this, he does not identify himself as a vegetarian or vegan.

-According to Campbell, these terms “often infer something other than what I espouse” – he purely focuses on the health benefits of consuming a plant-based diet rather than bringing ethics into the equation.
+According to Campbell, these terms “often infer something other than what I espouse”.
+Instead, he purely focuses on the health benefits of consuming a plant-based diet rather than bringing ethics into the equation.

-Whilst originally ‘plant-based’ referred to a diet made up of natural whole foods from plants, the term has soared in popularity in recent years with many companies and people preferring to use this term instead of ‘vegan’.
+Whilst originally ‘plant-based’ referred to a diet made up of natural whole foods from plants, the term has soared in popularity in recent years.

-These days a plant-based diet does not always refer to a health-focused vegan diet but has been adopted by those who don’t consume animal products but also don’t identify with the term ‘vegan’.
+Because of this, a plant-based diet does not always refer to a health-focused vegan diet.
+Now the term has been adopted by those who don’t consume animal products but also don’t identify with the term ‘vegan’.

-Consumers see adopting a plant-based diet as a positive food choice, but consider ‘vegan’ a committed lifestyle centred around animal rights and extending out into other lifestyle choices including beauty, fashion and homewares, which of course is the key distinction between these two terms.
+Consumers see adopting a plant-based diet as a positive food choice, but consider ‘vegan’ a committed lifestyle centred around animal rights that extends to their other lifestyle choices.

 Looking for plant-based diet recipes?
 Try these tasty recipes!